jevko/writing/2023-01-29-magic-and-religion-in-informatics.md

 # Magic and religion in informatics

-Yesterday I wrote about [programming as magic](2023-01-28-programming-as-magic.md), quotinng Hal Abelson:
+Yesterday I wrote about [programming as magic](2023-01-28-programming-as-magic.md), quoting Hal Abelson:

 > There's a good part of Computer Science that's like magic.
 Unfortunately there's a bad part of Computer Science that's like religion.